BlueWinds/WarTechIIC/README.md

 - If it decides to offer the player a new extended contract, it generates a list of all the extended contract types for which the player qualifies (based on their `companyRequirements`s), weighted by their `weight`s, and picks one.
 - Builds a list of all valid employer and location pairs, as described by `spawnLocation` and the `employer` array.
 These are weighted by the distance multiplier, as Flareups: `1 / sqrt(distanceFactor + distanceInLyFromPlayer)`.
 Systems near the player are more likely to be chosen than those far across the map.
 - Finally, it determines the target of the contract based on the `target` array.

+## Extended Contract Ideas
+  - Garrison Duty, which lasts 30 days and pays out at the end.
+It has a 20% chance of generating a contract every three days.
+  - Covert Operations, which lasts 15 days (with no contracts) and then three contracts separated by one day each at the end.
+  - Dueling Circuit, which lasts 35 days and spawns a new duel every 7 days.
+  - Training Contract, which works like a normal Flareup except you only fight your employer, and your units are repaired after each contract.
+No salvage, reduced cash payout.